Official (gridiron football): Referee

 The referee (R) is responsible for the general supervision of the game and has the final authority on all rulings.
 In the NFL, the referee also has final authority on the score and the down number in case of any disagreement.
 Although all officials on the crew may be responsible for any decision involving the application or interpretation of the rules, the referee has the final decision.
 Thus, this position is sometimes referred to as head referee and is considered to be the crew chief.
 The referee can be identified by a white cap, while the other officials wear black caps (the hat color scheme was reversed in the NFL from 1979 to 1987, and in Canadian football until 2019).

 During each play from scrimmage, the referee is positioned behind the offensive team, favoring the right side (if the quarterback is a right-handed passer).
 The referee also counts offensive players.

 On passing plays, the referee primarily focuses on the quarterback and approaching defenders.
-The referee determines any fouls for roughing the passer and, if the quarterback loses the ball, determines whether the ball was fumbled or if an incomplete pass had been thrown.
+The referee determines any fouls for roughing the passer and, if the quarterback loses the ball, determines whether the ball was fumbled or if an incomplete pass was thrown.

 On running plays, the referee observes the quarterback during and after the time he hands off the ball to a running back, focusing on him until the action has cleared in case the play becomes a play action pass or some other trick passing play.
 After it has been established that the running back will keep the ball, the referee then checks the running back and the contact behind him.